isomerpages/moe-canberrapri/_events/E Open House 2024.md

 To mark this special milestone, we’re putting on a spectacular **25th Anniversary Musical**, a fun and inspiring show that highlights our journey and the bright horizons ahead.

-Join us as we celebrate our story, enjoy the musical, and get ready to shape amazing new adventures together!
+Join us as we celebrate our journey, enjoy the musical, and get ready to shape amazing new adventures together!